-The finished goods warehouses of each site are linked to enterprise unit EUS, because the inventory of these warehouses is owned by the sales unit and the standard costs of EUS are based on the internal transfer between the production units and the sales unit.
+The finished goods warehouses of each site are linked to enterprise unit EUS for these reasons:

+- The inventory is owned by the sales unit. - The standard costs of EUS are based on the internal transfer between the production units and the sales unit.